Oral cancer affects up to half a million people around the world each year, according to the Oral Cancer Foundation.

 What Is the Screening Process for Mouth Cancer Like?

-As the National Cancer Institute explains, there is no one single standardized diagnostic and screening process to detect mouth cancer.
+As the National Cancer Institute explains, there is no standardized diagnostic and screening process to detect mouth cancer.

-In fact, typically screenings are preventative rather than diagnostic in nature.
-The goal is to detect any changes or early warning signs while they are still in the pre-cancerous stages.
+In fact, screenings are typically preventative rather than diagnostic.
+The goal is to detect any changes or early warning signs while the patient is still in the pre-cancerous stages.

 It can be very stressful to suspect you may have mouth cancer.
-Knowing what to expect when you visit your dentist for dental health care surprise can help ease the stress somewhat.
+Knowing what to expect when you visit your dentist for a dental health care, surprise can help ease the stress.

 1. Take your individual and family medical history.

-It will be very important for your dentist to learn about your individual and family medical and dental history.
+It will be essential for your dentist to learn about your individual and family medical and dental history.

-This offers a good opportunity to pinpoint recent changes to oral health, bite alignment, jaw health, recent problematic symptoms and other warning signs.
+This offers an excellent opportunity to pinpoint recent changes to oral health, bite alignment, jaw health, recent problematic symptoms, and other warning signs.

-As part of this process, it will be very important for you to find out if family members have had mouth cancer, as this may indicate you are at higher risk as well.
+As part of this process, it will be essential for you to find out if family members have had mouth cancer, as this may indicate you are at higher risk as well.

-And your dentist will ask you about your personal and lifestyle habits, including diet, exercise, sleep quality, hydration, tobacco and alcohol use.
+Your dentist will also ask you about your personal and lifestyle habits, including diet, exercise, sleep quality, hydration, and tobacco and alcohol use.

-2. Do a thorough examination of your mouth, throat and jaw.
+2. thoroughly examine your mouth, throat, and jaw.

-The first step in the mouth cancer screening process will be for your dentist to do a thorough visual and manual examination of your mouth, teeth, gums, tongue, tonsils and upper throat.
+The first step in the mouth cancer screening process is for your dentist to perform a thorough visual and manual examination of your mouth, teeth, gums, tongue, tonsils, and upper throat.

-Your dentist will be looking for areas that may be tender, discolored, misshapen or changed in some way that could indicate early onset of mouth cancer.
+Your dentist will look for areas that may be tender, discolored, misshapen, or changed in some way that could indicate the early onset of mouth cancer.

-Your dentist will also examine and then palpate your face and throat to detect any unusual lumps, swollen lymph glands, tender areas or other warning signs.
+Your dentist will also examine and then palpate your face and throat to detect unusual lumps, swollen lymph glands, tender areas, or other warning signs.

 3. Order diagnostic tests as needed.

-Your dentist may want to take tissue samples of a lump, bump or discolored area to have it analyzed for the presence of cancerous cells.
+Your dentist may want to take tissue samples of a lump, bump, or discolored area to analyze it for cancerous cells.

 As Colgate points out, today’s diagnostic tests are painless and fast.

-There is a small scraper tool that painlessly collects cells for diagnostic testing.
-There is a blue light tool that can detect subtle tissue changes non-invasively.
+There is a small scraper tool that painlessly collects cells for diagnostic testing and a blue light tool that can detect subtle tissue changes noninvasively.

-There is also a mouth rinse that, while not wonderful tasting, is certainly not painful and can help identify tissues changes.
+There is also a mouth rinse that, while not excellent tasting, is undoubtedly not painful and can help identify tissue changes.

-And there is a small camera that your dentist can use to look into less-accessible areas like the nose and the back of the throat.
-Typically, only mild topical anesthetic is required to use this camera as part of the diagnostic process.
+There is also a small camera that your dentist can use to examine less accessible areas like the nose and the back of the throat.
+Typically, only a mild topical anesthetic is required to use this camera as part of the diagnostic process.

 What to Expect After Your Mouth Cancer Screening

 Once your mouth screening is complete, your dentist may need to wait for the results of any diagnostic tests.
-Or perhaps the examination did not yield any major warning signs at all and you seem perfectly healthy.
+Or perhaps the examination did not yield any significant warning signs, and you seem perfectly healthy.

-Depending on the results of your screening, you may need to simply return regularly for a re-screening.
-This may be especially recommended if you smoke, vape or use nicotine or you drink alcohol regularly.
+Depending on your screening results, you may need to return regularly for a re-screening.
+This may be especially recommended if you smoke, vape, or use nicotine or you drink alcohol regularly.

-Or your dentist may refer you for more tests to investigate symptoms that may or may not be connected with developing mouth cancer.
+Your dentist may also refer you for more tests to investigate symptoms that may or may not be connected with developing mouth cancer.

-It will be up to you and your dentist to decide what makes the most sense for your unique situation, your preferences and your individual and family medical history.
+It will be up to you and your dentist to decide what makes the most sense for your unique situation, preferences, and individual and family medical history.

 Having regular screenings can help keep you safe from mouth cancer.